-- 5. A vehicle usually supports several PIDs, however, only a limited amount of PID data can be displayed on the screen at one time.
-If additional PID data is available, a small arrow will be shown on the display.
-Use the the UP (△) and DOWN (○) buttons, as necessary, to scroll up or down to view all available PID data. - If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the Scan Tool's display. - Press and release the ENTER → button to view the currently selected PID in "graph" mode.
+- If communication with the vehicle is lost while viewing Live Data, a Communication Lost" message shows on the scan tool's display. - Press and release the ENTER → button to view the currently selected PID in "graph" mode.
 Press and release the ENTER → button again to return to the PID list. - Press and hold the ENTER button to view the "expanded" definition for the currently selected PID.
-Press and release the ENTER button again to return to the PID list. - 8.
-If you experience vehicle problems, view and/or compare the Live Data (PID) information displayed on the Scan Tool to specifications in the vehicle's repair manual. - If desired, you can "customize" the Live Data display to show only those PIDs you are interested in viewing.
-See Customizing Live Data (PIDs)
+Press and release the ENTER button again to return to the PID list. - 6.
+If you experience vehicle problems, view and/or compare the Live Data (PID) information displayed on the scan tool to specifications in the vehicle's repair manual.

+If desired, you can "customize" the Live Data display to show only those PIDs you are interested in viewing.

 See Customizing Live Data (PIDs) below for details.
 You may also choose to "capture" (record) Live Data for later viewing.
-See RECORDING (CAPTURING) LIVE DATA on page 103 for details.
+See RECORDING (CAPTURING) LIVE DATA on page 106 for details.